Iran's presidential candidates clash over nuclear approach

 "The fate of that period was unhappy and God forbid it should be a period that we return to."

-Several rounds of nuclear talks between Iran and six world powers - the United States, Russia, China, France, Britain and Germany - have failed to reach an agreement.
+Several rounds of nuclear talks between Iran and six world powers have failed to reach an agreement.

-Russia's ambassador to the EU, Vladimir Chizhov, said on Tuesday the six powers intend to hold a new round of talks in July.
+On Monday, European Union foreign policy chief Catherine Ashton, who represents the six powers at the talks, suggested the next round should take place after the election.

+"I think we have to wait and see how the elections turn out, because depending on who's elected, there may be differences," she said.

-(Additional reporting by Justyna Pawlak in Brussels; Editing by Yara Bayoumy and Jon Hemming)
+(Additional reporting by Justyna Pawlak in Brussels; Editing by Yara Bayoumy and Robin Pomeroy)